Texas Football Wood Lockers: Complete Program Guide

 - Personal items and electronics

-This volume of equipment means football lockers need to be sized correctly from the start.
-Undersized lockers create immediate problems—gear gets crammed in, equipment is damaged, and the locker room looks disorganized no matter how much effort goes into cleaning.
+This volume means football lockers need to be sized correctly from the start.
+Undersized lockers create immediate problems.
+Gear gets crammed in, equipment gets damaged, and the locker room looks disorganized no matter how much effort goes into cleaning.

 Recommended sizing for Texas football programs:

 - Width: 30”–36” per player.
-Wider is better for offensive and defensive linemen who carry more equipment bulk.
-Programs with undersized budgets sometimes go to 24” and regret it immediately.
+Wider is better for linemen who carry more equipment bulk.
+We’ve seen programs go to 24” to save money and regret it within the first season.

 - Depth: 24”.
 This is standard and works well for football equipment.